 Peace of Mind:

-Caregivers should take care of themself while constantly providing care to an ailing patient with any disability as it may cause the wearing of even a strong care provider.
+A home care provider should take care of themselves while providing care to their patient.
+It may cause even a strong care provider to wear down and become ill.
 Thus, staying healthy is important for oneself as well as for the sake of the dependent person:

 One should strive to maintain their interests, hobbies as well as friendships.

 One should not allow the process of caregiving; to take up routine life activities as it is not healthy for the caregiver as the one who is provided for

 One can allow certain lacunae for not being the perfect example of a caregiver.

 One should place reasonable expectations for lowering stress as well as allowing one to provide more effective care.